dyo/dyo/docs/getting-started.md

 # Getting Started

-Dio is a lightweight (~7kb) full feature Virtual DOM framework built around the concept that any function/object can become a component.
+Dio is a fast and lightweight (~7kb) feature rich Virtual DOM framework built around the concept that any function/object can become a component.

 Components in Dio share the same api's as react with a few additions,